libpfasst/LibPFASST/docs/source/tutorial.rst

 Example 2
 ---------
 This example solves exactly the same equation as Example 1, but using more user generated code.
-The main difference is that instead of using the LibPFASST data encapsulation 'ndarray', a local data encapsulation called 'scalar_encap' is defined
+The main difference is that instead of using the LibPFASST data encapsulation ``ndarray``, a local data encapsulation called ``scalar_encap`` is defined

 .. code-block:: fortran

        !>  Allocate the user specific data constructor allocate(scalar_factory::pf%levels(l)%ulevel%factory)

-The relevant code for the factory is in ``src/encap.f90``.
+The relevant code for the factory is in `src/encap.f90`.

 .. code-block:: fortran